 Man armed with chopper flees after failed attempt to rob Bedok pawn shop

-SINGAPORE: A man wielding a chopper fled the scene after a failed attempt to rob a ValueMax pawn shop at Block 213 Bedok North Street 1 on Friday (Jul 12).
+SINGAPORE: A man wielding a chopper fled the scene after a failed attempt to rob a ValueMax pawn shop in Bedok on Friday (Jul 12).

+Police said they were alerted to a case of attempted robbery at about 1.55pm at Block 213 Bedok North Street 1.

 The man then picked up the broken pieces of the chopper and fled.
 This all happened in the span of five minutes, said the manager.

-He added that the man looks to be in his 40s and is of "average height".
+He added that the man, who was wearing gloves and dressed in dark clothing, looked to be in his 40s and is of "average height".

+"We have insurance, so we're not afraid of robberies.
+We're just afraid that he would use the knife to hack at people," said Mr Choo, speaking in Mandarin.

 When CNA visited the scene on Friday afternoon, four to five police officers were seen talking to passers-by.